dtbuchholz/research/notes/cryptography/number-theory.md

 - **Prime numbers**: integers greater than 1 that have no positive divisors other than 1 and themselves (e.g., 2, 3, 5, 7).
 They are the building blocks of all numbers.
 - **Composite numbers**: integers greater than 1 that are not prime (e.g., 4, 6, 8, 9).
+- **Coprime numbers**: two numbers that share no common factors other than 1 (e.g., 6 and 35 are coprime because their only common factor is 1).

 ### Properties